kwaldenphd/building-a-ml-model/README.md

 Which is why we're spending two weeks on this lab and working collaboratively.

-There is no formal procedure or workflow.
+# Lab Options

+There are a few different options for how you can approach this lab.

+## Option #1

-Use the six steps above and resources outlined below.
+Use the steps outlined above and resources provided below to identify a problem/topic, relevant dataset, and build your own machine learning model.

+This is the most open-ended and technically complex option.

-# Resources
+### Resources

 Starting with a method or concept's Wikipedia page can give you the broad strokes as well as links or citatations for additional resources.